 Plaza de la Reina hosts the main Christmas market, primarily featuring crafts and artisan products.
 This is the best market if you only have time to visit one.

 For an alternative gastronomic experience and unique exhibitions, the City of Arts and Sciences is your destination.
-Here, food trucks serve an array of dishes while traditional artisans like glassmakers and potters showcase their skills.
+Food trucks serve various dishes here while traditional artisans like glassmakers and potters showcase their skills.

 The Tapinería Market provides offbeat gifts, while Mercado de Reyes near Mercado del Cabanyal focuses on local produce.